-Watson had planned to remove Albert’s Phobias but reportedly did not have time to do so.
+Watson had planned to remove Albert’s phobias but reportedly did not have time to do so.
 (Like Skinner and Pavlov, Watson was also an asshole).

-So it’s entirely possible that Little Albert had this form of trauma stored in his brain for life…
+So, it is entirely possible that Little Albert had this form of trauma stored in his brain for life…

-Slot machines: Addiction By Design?
+Slot Machines: Addiction By Design?

 Read that sentence again, please.

-But what have some starving rats, hungry dogs, and fat babies to do with my father and slot machines?
+But what have some starving rats, hungry dogs, and fat babies got to do with my father and slot machines?

 Skinner discovered something very interesting:

-I think you see were this going…
+I think you see where this is going…

-My father was not sitting in front of a slot machine, my father was sitting in front of a Skinner box, and he was the fucking rat doing what the box asked him to do.
+My father was not sitting in front of a slot machine, my father was sitting in front of a Skinner Box, and he was the fucking rat doing what the box asked him to do.

-Skinner called this negative punishment, taking the pain away is just as motivating as it is to add pleasure.
+Skinner called this negative punishment; taking the pain away is just as motivating as it is to add pleasure.

-Below you will find all forms of conditioning:
+Below, you will find all forms of conditioning:

 But gambling is even more complex…

-1. We repeat what is rewarded.
+- We repeat what is rewarded.

-2. We avoid what is punished.
+- We avoid what is punished.